kivy/kivy/CONTRIBUTING.md

 * Kivy is extensible.
 You can add a new Widget or a new Python-For-Android recipe, and have your code re-used by the community.
+  [Kivy Garden](https://kivy-garden.github.io/) is an independent project to publish and promote third-party Widgets for Kivy.

 * Outside the code and documentation, there are still so many ways to help.